These are in progress and subject to revision. Feedback welcomed.

 If being self-sufficient and lacking deficiencies and dependence on the fulfillment or relief of any specific circumstance or state of affairs (B) constitutes greatness, then a contested entity with a nature that fulfills or satisfies the description of being TETWNGCBC possibly instantiates if it exemplifies B.

 This argument employs metaphysical modality by considering what is possible or necessary across all comprehensive ways reality could be.
-Metaphysical possibility applies to an entity or state of affairs that (a) is free from logical contradiction and (b) conforms to eternal or necessary truths, such as the requirement that a triangle must have three sides and cannot have four.
+Metaphysical possibility applies to an entity or state of affairs that (a) is free from logical contradiction and (b) conforms to eternal or necessary truths and the nature of things, such as the requirement that a triangle must have three sides and cannot have four.

 Let G denote "a contested entity with a nature that fulfills or satisfies the description of being TETWNGCBC."